 A challenge is that electron spins usually lose their values over time (the spin relaxation time), which causes information to be lost.
 In graphene, this usually takes about 0.2 nanoseconds (one nanosecond is a billionth of a second).
 However, with their protected device, the researchers managed to increase the spin relaxation time in graphene to more than 2 nanoseconds.

 In the field of spintronics (which stands for spin and electronics), spin is used to convey information instead of electrical charges.
-Spin based devices have lower power consumption and are less volatile when compared to charge based ones.
-For this reason spintronic devices have been considered as an alternative for computer components, for instance in memory technologies like M-RAM and STT-RAM.
+Spin-based devices have lower power consumption and are less volatile when compared to charge-based ones.
+For this reason spintronic devices have been considered as an alternative to computer components, for instance in memory technologies like M-RAM and STT-RAM.

 Reference: “Controlling Spin Relaxation in Hexagonal BN-Encapsulated Graphene with a Transverse Electric Field” by M. H. D. Guimarães, P. J. Zomer, J. Ingla-Aynés, J. C. Brant, N. Tombros and B. J. van Wees, 22 August 2014, Physical Review Letters.